Black box van insurance

 Black box policies are increasing in popularity, but some drivers still have reservations.

-The most obvious advantage is the potential savings.
-Having a few quid shaved off your insurance premium for being a good driver gets a big thumbs up.
+The most obvious advantage is the potential savings on your van insurance.
+Having a few quid shaved off your van insurance premium for being a good driver gets a big thumbs up.

 The black box also acts as a GPS tracker.
 If your van is stolen, the black box’s GPS could help track it down.